Michael Sandel: Authorship

 Sandel is the author of several publications, including Democracy's Discontent and Public Philosophy.
-Public Philosophy is a collection of his own previously published essays examining the role of morality and justice in American political life.
-He offers a commentary on the roles of moral values and civic community in the American electoral process—a much-debated aspect of the 2004 US election cycle and of current political discussion.
+In the former, Sandel writes that the discontent takes "the form of inchoate anxieties—a growing sense that we were losing control of the forces that govern our lives, and that the moral fabric of community was unraveling.
+As the global economy mattered more, the nation-state, traditionally the site of self-government, mattered less.
+The scale of economic life was exceeding the reach of democratic control".
+Public Philosophy is a collection of his previously published essays examining the role of morality and justice in American political life.
+In it, he offers a commentary on the roles of moral values and civic community in the American electoral process—a much-debated aspect of the 2004 U.S. election cycle and of current political discussion.

 Sandel gave the 2009 Reith Lectures on "A New Citizenship" on BBC Radio, addressing the "prospect for a new politics of the common good".
-The lectures were delivered in London on May 18, Oxford on May 21, Newcastle upon Tyne on May 26, and Washington, DC, in early June, 2009.
+The lectures were delivered in London on May 18, Oxford on May 21, Newcastle upon Tyne on May 26, and Washington, D.C. in early June, 2009.

-He is also the author of the book What Money Can't Buy: The Moral Limits of Markets (2012), which argues some desirable things—such as body organs and the right to kill endangered species—should not be traded for cash.
+He is the author of the book, What Money Can't Buy: The Moral Limits of Markets (2012), which argues that some desirable things—such as body organs and the right to kill endangered species—should not be traded for cash.
 In the book, Sandel argues that stimulating a market-oriented approach in people may lead to relaxation or even corruption of their moral values.